ChemLuminary Awards celebrate ACS’s volunteers

 Senior Chemists Committee

-The Award for Most Innovative Activity in a Local Section for Senior Chemists went to the Midland Section for planning two seasonal activities—a summer luncheon and a fall hayride.
+The award for the Most Innovative Activity in a Local Section for Senior Chemists went to the Lehigh Valley Section.
+The section hosted an event for senior chemists and K–12 and undergraduate students in which everyone shared their expertise.

+The award for Best Ongoing Senior Activity in a Local Section That Benefits the Community, Local Schools, or Legislative Government went to the Corning Local Section.
+Retired chemists conducted hands-on activities for more than 200 students at area schools during National Chemistry Week.
+The retired chemists also visited schools throughout the school year.

+The award for Outstanding Regional Meeting went to the 2017 Southeastern Regional Meeting.
+The Carolina Piedmont Local Section hosted the 2017 Southeastern Regional Meeting in Charlotte, North Carolina.
+A record number of attendees participated; programming included 69 oral presentations, 328 poster presentations, and six workshops.

 Committee on Community Activities

-The Award for Best NCW Event Organized by a Student Group went to the Kentucky Lake Local Section for hosting a National Chemistry Week event featuring forensic chemistry.
-Approximately 30 volunteers engaged 150 members of the community in hands-on activities and demonstrations.
+The award for Best National Chemistry Week (NCW) Event Organized by a Student Group went to the Mississippi Local Section, which worked with local students to produce their biggest celebration to date of NCW.
+Events including a rally, bake sale, photo contest, seminars, and tailgate extravaganza.

-The Award for Creative & Innovative Use of the CCED Theme went to the Midland Section for cosponsoring a community expo for Chemists Celebrate Earth Day.
-The event featured interactive activities that explored various green topics, such as the efficiency of insulation against heat and sound.
+The award for Most Creative and Innovative Use of the Chemists Celebrate Earth Week (CCEW) Theme went to the Virginia Local Section, which organized a successful CCEW event at the Science Museum of Virginia.

-The Award for Most Creative NCW Celebration Using the Yearly Theme went to the Midland Section, which hosted a National Chemistry Week celebration at the Great Lakes Bay Science & Engineering Festival.
-Activities included fingerprinting and plastic identification.
-The events reached 18,700 attendees.
+The award for Most Creative NCW Celebration Using the Yearly Theme went to the Binghamton Local Section, which hosted NCW activities at the Kopernik Observatory in New York.
+The section engaged the public in space chemistry with 10 themed hands-on activities.
+The award for

-The Award for Outstanding Community Involvement in CCED went to the Puerto Rico Section for its Festival de Química event, whose hands-on activities, lecture series, and public exhibits reached more than 1,500 people.
+Outstanding Community Involvement in CCEW went to the Northeastern Section, which hosted an event involving 80 science educators from 10 organizations.
+The event reached more than 700 members of the public.

-The Award for Outstanding Community Involvement in NCW went to the Virginia Section, which hosted two National Chemistry Week events during Halloween weekend.
-Attendees carved the elements of the periodic table into pumpkins and set up a forensic laboratory that showed how chemistry is an interdisciplinary science.
+The award for Outstanding Community Involvement in NCW went to the Georgia Section, which involved more than 9,400 community members in NCW events in 2018.
+Attendees came from 76 educational institutions, including 36 high schools, 15 middle schools, and 25 elementary schools.

-The Award for Outstanding NCW Event for a Specific Audience went to the Orange County Local Section.More than 150 volunteers conducted hands-on science activities at the Santa Ana Zoo.
-The local section has been hosting this event since the late 1990s.
+The award for Outstanding NCW Event for a Specific Audience went to the Orange County Section, which hosted its annual Science at the Zoo event.
+The section handed out free admission for local residents.

+The award for Outstanding Ongoing CCEW Event went to the Midland Section, which has hosted its annual CCEW Expo for 15 years in a row, 14 of them in partnership with the Midland Center for the Arts.

-The Award for Outstanding Ongoing NCW Event went to the Pittsburgh Local Section, which participated in National Chemistry Week for its 18th consecutive year.
-The local section’s two-day event had a near-record attendance of 5,800 participants.
+The award for Outstanding Ongoing NCW Event went to the Princeton Section, which has conducted its NCW event for 19 consecutive years.
+Since 2000, the event has become community-wide with more than 130 volunteers from high schools, Princeton University, other colleges, and industry.

-The Award for Outstanding Public Outreach Event Organized by a Student Group went to the Kentucky Lake Local Section.
-The section partnered with the University of Tennessee, Martin, student members to cohost a mini-symposium on current drinking water issues.
+The award for Outstanding Public Outreach Event Organized by a Student Group went to the Alaska Local Section, which partnered with the University of Alaska Anchorage Chemistry Club on outreach as part of the 2018 Science Olympiad.

+The ChemAttitudes Partnership Award, given jointly by the Committee on Community Activities, Committee on Local Section Activities, and Society Committee on Education, went to the Kentucky Lake Local Section, which served over 500 children with the Let’s Do Chemistry kit.

 Committee on Local Section Activities

-The Award for Best Activity or Program in a Local Section Stimulating Membership Involvement went to the Binghamton Local Section, which celebrated its 75th anniversary through several events, including the 2016 Northeast Regional Meeting.
-Membership in the local section grew 4%.
+The award for Best Activity or Program Stimulating Member Involvement went to the Upper Peninsula Local Section, which livestreamed the keynote address from its 2018 Student Research Symposium.
+The section also livestreamed several other events throughout the year, including its science café.

-The Local Section Partnership Award went to the Illinois Heartland Local Section, which hosted science demos at the Peoria Riverfront Museum, reaching approximately 1,500 members of the community.
+The Local Section Partnership Award went to the Indiana Section for its involvement in the annual Celebrate Science Festival, which attracted over 3,000 participants.

-The Award for Most Innovative New Activity or Program went to the Kanawha Valley Section, which in 2016 spearheaded the relief and rebuilding of science laboratories throughout its flooded regions.
-Industry and academic partners donated more than $100,000 to affected schools for purchasing new equipment.
+The award for Most Innovative New Activity or Program went to the Chicago Local Section, which created a crowdsourcing activity to help identify people in historical photos.
+As subjects are identified, facial-recognition algorithms are applied to automatically propagate information across other photos in the archive.

-In the small category, the Award for Outstanding Performance by a Local Section went to the Binghamton Local Section, which achieved all its 2016 goals, hosted the Northeast Regional Meeting, and celebrated its 75th anniversary.
+In the small category, the Outstanding Performance Award by a Local Section went to the Kentucky Lake Local Section, which increased attendance by rotating meetings through four regional locations, attracting students, as well as academic and industrial members.

-In the medium-small category, the Award for Outstanding Performance by a Local Section went to the Kentucky Lake Local Section, which created Science Centers for children ages 0 to 14 to explore science while the adults attend a talk.
-The initiative helped increase attendance by new members and families.
+In the medium-small category, the Outstanding Performance Award by a Local Section went to the Savannah River Local Section.
+Notable achievements included the development of a strategic plan, modernization of communication materials, and execution of the Southeastern Regional Meeting.

-In the medium category, the Award for Outstanding Performance by a Local Section went to the Midland Section, which hosted over 75 events, including networking events for students and professionals, and a Local Section Women Chemists Committee event with Dow Chemical’s Gays, Lesbians & Allies organization.
+In the medium category, the Outstanding Performance Award by a Local Section went to the Midland Section, which celebrated its centennial in 2018.
+Volunteers organized more than 100 events in the Great Lakes Bay region.

-In the medium-large category, the Award for Outstanding Performance by a Local Section went to the Nashville Local Section.
-In addition to its annual activities, the Nashville Local Section set up live streaming of its activities, which helped grow meeting attendance.
+In the medium-large category, the Outstanding Performance Award by a Local Section went to the Portland Local Section.
+Among the section’s highlights is organizing the 3rd Annual Oregon Science Startup Forum.

-In the large category, the Award for Outstanding Performance by a Local Section went to the Indiana Local Section, which sponsored 27 events and collaborated with other groups and organizations.
+In the large category, the Outstanding Performance Award by a Local Section went to the Greater Houston Section.
+In 2018, the section focused on using technology and social media to support its many events.

-In the very large category, the Award for Outstanding Performance by a Local Section went to the Chicago Section, which live streamed its monthly programs to two additional sites, helping overcome distance issues.
+In the very large category, the Outstanding Performance Award by a Local Section went to the New York Local Section, which organized more than 90 events.
+In addition, 22 leaders from the section served on 19 national ACS committees.

-For more information about the ChemLuminary Awards and to see more photos from this year’s celebration, visit www.acs.org/chemluminary.

 Join the conversation